 Happy New Year, Friends!
 I’m so glad that we now get to put 2020 behind us and hopefully move onto a much better year.
 With the start of any new year, some, if not most of us, are looking at starting some new habits.
 I’m hoping that you want to establish or improve your dog training habit since you’re reading this.

-Regardless of where you are at in the process, I want to share some examples from my life that I think may be useful for you and for your dog.
+Regardless of where you are in the process, I want to share some examples from my life that I think may be useful for you and your dog.

-When you are starting any kind of habit, the very first part of that is the cue.
+When you are starting any habit, the very first part of that is the cue.